rogolop/git_brainfart/README.md

 # git_brainfart

-A python inmplementation of brainfart, a programming language based on brainfuck.
+A python inmplementation of **brainfart**, a programming language based on brainfuck.
-Current status: in construction.
+Current status: under construction.